What should I do?

 There's currently little evidence to suggest that drinking cranberry juice or using probiotics significantly reduces your chances of getting UTIs.

-If you are concerned about Urinary tract infections in adults you should always contact emergency services by calling 911, call the Redcross Hotline on 143 or visit a Health Centre, nurse or doctor.
-The Filipino Department of Health has an online list hospital and health centre addresses.
+If you are concerned about Urinary tract infections in adults you should always contact emergency services by calling 111 or visit a hospital, nurse or doctor.
+The Ministry of Health website has more information on contact details for public hospitals in New Zealand.